Polished Floors Gloss Level Guide

 Other points to consider

 If you have an inside dog, then low sheen would be a more suitable choice.
-This is because dog claw damage to polished timber floors can ruin them, and in a short period of time.
+This is because dog claw damage to polished timber flooring can ruin them, and in a short period of time.
 Once again, the damage would be accentuated with a full gloss finish.